mundialis/docker-grass-gis/README.md

 # docker-grass-gis
-Dockerfile with GRASS GIS 7 and Python 3
+Dockerfile with GRASS GIS 7.6.svn and PROJ 5.2